nikitavoloboev/data/sharing/my-workflow.md

 - [Ulysses](../macOS/apps/ulysses.md) - All my writing.
 Medium posts, stories, wiki, small pieces and ideas.

 ## Contacts
-- Apple Contacts - All contacts and people I meet are added as contacts in my contacts book.
-All contacts are prefixed with a category (i.e. __f.__ for __friend__) and most contacts have tags attached so it's easier to remember the person.
-I also add various people I follow as contacts and use [this workflow](https://github.com/nikitavoloboev/small-workflows/tree/master/search-for-content#readme) to search all contacts, names, tags links and notes I wrote for the contact.
+- Apple Contacts - All people I meet and I am interested in are added as contacts in my contacts book.
+All contacts are prefixed with a category (i.e. __f.__ for __friend__ or __i.__ for __internet__) and most contacts have tags attached so it's easier to remember the person.
+I use [this workflow](https://github.com/nikitavoloboev/small-workflows/tree/master/search-for-content#readme) to search all contacts, names, tags and notes I wrote for the contact.

 ## [Mac](https://github.com/nikitavoloboev/my-mac-os#readme)